 I’d like to introduce you to John.
 I’ve never met John personally, though I have benefitted from his influence.
 Perhaps his story will influence you as well.
 John’s life is a great example of one who embraced the New Life in Christ.
 This New Life was not something that was not just born overnight, but, rather, involved a complicated journey.
 This journey that spanned several decades brought him to the place of being able to touch many people through the gift of music.Read more

 This is part of a blog series on Spiritual Leadership.
-As you are interacting with the themes, please be praying for the Freedom to Lead team that is currently in India and Nepal this month teaching on this important subject with national leaders there.
 October 15, 1974.
 As an elementary student I went to the Good News Club after school, and through the story of the Wordless Book, I prayed and invited Jesus into my heart.
 Today I celebrate 40 years of being a follower of Jesus.
 July 27, 1972.
 I was a teenager on a destructive path.
 On this day Jesus radically changed my life.
 April 6, 2000.
 I was a college student that thought he knew everything.
 I was a philosophy major, after all.
 But then someone shared Jesus with me and I surrendered my life to the One who is THE way, the truth, and the life.
 My life would never be the same after this day.
 Like these situations above, how many of you have a specific date that you mark on your calendars that draws the line in the sand from when you crossed from your old life to your new life in Christ?
 On the other hand, how many of you are like me?
 That is, you can’t really pinpoint an exact date but you know in your heart of hearts that you’ve embraced Jesus as your Lord and Savior?Read more

 Spiritual Leadership Tell me, what is the first thing that comes to mind when you think of spiritual growth or discipleship?
 A solitary individual meditating or praying?
 People who are always ready to tell others about who God is and what He has done?
 The woman who reaches out to her neighbors in their time of need?
 People gathered together doing service on behalf of their church?
 Healings, miracles, and speaking in tongues?
 Administering the sacraments?
 When we talk about Spiritual Leadership we talk about something that addresses both the leader’s personal spiritual development as well as his or her role in the spiritual development of others.
 Those “streams” we’ve been talking about are different images of what a healthy spiritual life looks like.
 They also give definition to Jesus’ command to “make disciples,” the emphasis being to lead others to “Follow me, as I follow Christ.”Read more